scaljeri/e2e-testing-in-action/README.md

 all this code.

 #### Demo Site
-The run the site you will need docker installed before you can begin
+The start the site you will need docker!
+Because if you have, all the rest is just a piece of cake

     $> docker network create my-test-network
     $> docker run -d --network=my-test-network --name web dockercloud/hello-world